scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 very simple flower database known in the machine learning literature as the Iris dataset.

-The observations we have are 4 measurements of the iris flower: sepal length, sepal width, petal length and petal width together with its
-subtype: Iris Setosa, Iris Versicolour, Iris Virginica.
+The observations we have are 150 observations of the iris flower specifying some of its characteristics: sepal length, sepal width, petal length and petal width together with its subtype: Iris Setosa, Iris Versicolour, Iris Virginica.

 .. for now, a dataset is just a matrix of floating-point numbers,
 .. (together with a class value).